hirtenfelder/protractor-watcher-plugin/README.md

 To run the example spec do these steps:

-- Update Driver Manager (node node_modules/protractor/bin/webdriver-manager update)
+- Update Driver Manager (webdriver-manager update)
-- Start the Selenium server (node node_modules/protractor/bin/webdriver-manager start)
+- Start Selenium (webdriver-manager start)
-- Start Protractor (node node_modules/protractor/bin/protractor example/example-conf.js)
+- Run Protractor (protractor example/example-conf.js)

 If you run the example spec together with the example configuration, the test should fail and logs following message: